South Asian Studies

 Senior Requirement

-The senior requirement may be fulfilled by completion of a seminar that culminates in a senior essay.
-Alternatively, the requirement may be fulfilled by completion of a one-credit, two-term senior research project in SAST 491, 492, or by completion of a one-credit, one-term directed study in SAST 486 that culminates in a senior essay.
-The senior essay should be a substantial paper with a maximum length of 8,000 words for one term, and 10,500 words for two terms.
+The senior requirement may be fulfilled by the completion of a seminar that culminates in a senior essay.
+Alternatively, the requirement may be fulfilled by completion of a one-credit, one-term senior essay undertaken in consultation with a faculty advisor in SAST 491.
+The senior essay can be written in either the fall or spring of the student's senior year.
+The senior essay should be a substantial paper with a maximum length of 8,000-10,000 words.
 The use of primary materials in the languages of the region is encouraged in senior essay projects.
-The DUS must approve senior essay plans early in the student's senior year.

 Advising